spatie/laravel-settings/README.md

 Of course, you can use these methods when using `inGroup` migration operations.

-### Faking settings DTO's
+### Faking settings classes

-In tests, it is sometimes desired that some settings DTO's can be quickly used with values that are different from default ones you've written in your migrations.
+In tests, it is sometimes desired that some settings classes can be quickly used with values that are different from default ones you've written in your migrations.
 That's why you can fake settings.
-Faked settings DTO's will be registered in the container.
-And you can overwrite some or all the properties in the settings DTO:
+Faked settings classes will be registered in the container.
+And you can overwrite some or all the properties in the settings class:

 ```php
 DateSettings::fake([